idoAl/training_setup/remote access/README.md

 # VM remote access

-Now wer'e going to do the cool things.
+Now we're going to do the cool things.

 We are going to set up a remote connection between the host and the VM.
 When we finish, we will be able to access a remote interpreter on PyCharm.